Resources

 You Just Don't Understand

-Is Daddy Coming Back in a Minute?, Elke Barber
+Is Daddy Coming Back in a Minute? by Elke Barber

-BOOK: Explaining (sudden) death in words very young children can understand
+BIOGRAPHY/AUTOBIOGRAPHY: Explaining (sudden) death in words very young children can understand.

 Someone Came Before You by Pat Schwiebert

-BOOK: Children Can Learn to Cope with Grief (Drawing Out Feelings Series)
+NOVEL/STORY: Children can learn to cope with grief (Drawing Out Feelings Series).

 A Birthday Present for Daniel by Juliet Rothman